wicros/demo_lottery/README.md

 # demo_lottery
-demo project for student who interest in IOS
+demo project for students who interested in IOS